Use and design for students and teachers

 Tagxedo - The best feature of Tagxedo is its ability to create shapes (which include hearts, stars, various animals, and even letters or words) with words.

-Smore - Also a 2013 AASL Best Websites for Teaching and Learning award recipient, this site is infographic-ish.
+Smore - Also a 2013 AASL Best Website for Teaching and Learning award recipient, this site is infographic-ish.
 In fact, the page you're looking at right now was created in Smore!
 Technically for flyers and newsletters, you can include images and text, as well as audio and video.